mudita11/AOS-comparisons/README.md

 Notations:

-DE-RecPM-AOS or RecPM: Recursive Probability Matching Adaptive Operator Selector within Differential Evolution DE-F-AUC(-R) or FAUC(-R): Bandit with Area Under the curve within Differential Evolution without replication(best replication from thesis: Adaptive Operator Selection for Optimisation)
+DE-RecPM-AOS or RecPM: Recursive Probability Matching Adaptive Operator Selector within Differential Evolution

+DE-F-AUC(-R) or FAUC(-R): Bandit with Area Under the curve within Differential Evolution without replication(best replication from thesis: Adaptive Operator Selection for Optimisation)
-PM-AdapSS-DE(-R) or AdapSS(-R): Probability Matching Adaptive Operator Selector within Differential Evolution without replication(best replication from thesis: Fialho, ¡lvaro.
+PM-AdapSS-DE(-R) or AdapSS(-R): Probability Matching Adaptive Operator Selector within Differential Evolution without replication(best replication from thesis: Fialho, √Ålvaro.
 Adaptive operator selection for optimization.
 Diss.
-UniversitÈ Paris Sud-Paris XI, 2010.)
+Universit√© Paris Sud-Paris XI, 2010.)

 Any above mentioned algorithm can have three version, notations described below (Please note in following "Algo" can be replaced by any algorithm above):
 Algo1: Parameters of AOS and DE are tuned using IRACE.